 Disadvantages: Noisy running on pavement…they “slap” a bit due to the hard rubber.
 Sandals aren’t capable of everything a shoe is capable of.
 Some assembly required, including the need to buy or borrow a leather punch.

 Verdict: The most lightweight and minimal “shoe” in existence.
 Great for travel because they’re so packable.
 However, they’re sandals, not shoes, with the limitations of a sandal…and I wouldn’t buy them for running primarily on pavement due to the “slapping” issue.

 How Do These Compare To “Real” Minimal Shoes?

 I’ve worn VFFs and the Merrell Barefoot series.
 Here are the key differences I see:

 - Slip-on water shoes will never fit as tightly or precisely as “real” shoes with laces, though the Dominica and Seaside come close due to the bungie laces.
 This is great for comfort, but not great for agility-based athletics.
 (Trail running is fine.)

 - The soft rubber of water shoes gives great ground feel and traction—much better than VFFs, Merrells, or anything else I’ve tried!

 - However, the soles don’t last nearly as long…especially if you do a lot of running on pavement, at which point it’s probably cheaper to buy “real” minimal shoes.
-I go through a pair of Speedos every 3-5 months.
+I go through a pair every six months or so.